---

 In the Tinybird UI, confirm that the `events` Data Source is successfully receiving data.

-### 3. Create and publish an API Endpoint
+### 3. Create and publish an Endpoint

 In the new Pipe, change the name to `top_airlines`.